Adelaide, Australia

 What advice to expats in Adelaide have about housing?

 "1.It is important to research and familiarise yourself with the different areas of Adelaide before you decide on which suburb to live.
 2.Take into consideration travel times and distances, as well as access to local amenities and public transport.
 3.Make sure to read the lease agreement carefully, to understand your rights and responsibilities as a tenant, and to have a clear understanding of all fees associated with renting.
 4.Furnished rental properties can be a great way to enjoy short-term rental accommodation while in Adelaide.
 5.A rental bond of up to four weeks' rent may be required when renting a property, so be prepared to have the necessary funds available.
 6.Before signing a lease agreement, it is wise to assess the condition of the property, noting any existing damage that needs to be reported to the landlord or property manager.
 7.By utilising the available online house-hunting portals, expats can make their house hunting process much easier.
 8.The cost of living in Adelaide is relatively affordable and renting is relatively accessible for those on a budget.
-9.If you are not familiar with the area it is recommended to talk with locals to get a better understanding of the lifestyles of life in Adelaide," remarked one expat living in Adelaide.
+9.If you are not familiar with the area it is recommended to talk with locals to get a better understanding of the lifestyles of life in Adelaide," said one expat living in Adelaide.

 What are medical services in Adelaide like?